URGENT PIL: SAVE BANNERGHATTA NATIONAL PARK!

 The recommendation of the Supreme Court-appointed Central Empowered Committee (CEC) to increase safety zones (eco-sensitive zones) around wildlife sanctuaries and national parks from 100 meters to 2 km from the park's boundary is a key issue here.
 The note, prepared by CEC member secretary M K Jiwrajka, and submitted to the SC, has categorized Protected Areas (PAs) in four groups and the safety zone to be notified thereon.

 It suggests that parks above 500 sq km will be under Category-A and its safety zone will be 2 km from boundary.
 Similarly, for Category-B (between 200 sq km & 500 sq km) the safety zone may be 1km from boundary.
 Such distances for PAs in Category-C (between 100 sq km and 200 sq km) and Category-D (upto 100 sq km) may be kept at just 500 metres and 100 metres respectively.

 Given the fact that the Bannerghata National Park is contiguous with other protected areas the safety zone should be 2 km.
 Despite this granite mining is continuing unabated well within the safe zone.
 This is happening blatantly although the High Court has already passed orders with reference to safe zones around the National Park which are being flouted.
 Unless the orders are respected the Government could be open to action for contempt of court.

-Vishnu Narain needs your help with “Karnataka Forest Department/Department of Mines & Geology: Protect critical environmental safe zones around Bannerghatta National Park.”.
-Join Vishnu and 3,602 supporters today.
+Concerned Bengalurean needs your help with “Karnataka Forest Department/Department of Mines & Geology: Protect critical environmental safe zones around Bannerghatta National Park.”.
+Join Concerned and 6,515 supporters today.